PAST2212/domainthreat/README.md

 - Add additional fuzzy matching algorithms to increase true positive rate / accurancy.
 - Add Possibility to make Subdomain Scans
 - Add Possibility to enumerate user mail names
+- Add Possibility to parse Arguments (e.g. workers for multithreading)

 Note:
 - Public Source whoisds has capped quantity of daily registrations to 100.000.
 You are also able to use cheap paid sources as I do or other public sources